Skip to content

 Because this type of elbow injury causes minor tears in the tendon that attaches your forearm to your elbow, surgery may be recommended.
 However, surgery is not necessarily the best course of treatment.

-We have found that, in most cases, targeted stem cell and PRP injections can help improve tennis elbow without surgery.
+We have found that, in most cases, targeted regenerative cell and PRP injections can help improve tennis elbow without surgery.
 In combination with our whole-body approach, our customized treatments can help relieve your tennis elbow without surgery and get you on the path to overall health and fitness.

 Start Living Better Today